kubernetes/kube-state-metrics/README.md

 - `✓` Fully supported version range.
 - `-` The Kubernetes cluster has features the client-go library can't use (additional API objects, deprecated APIs, etc).

-**Note:** kube-state-metrics releases from `v2.0.0` work on Kubernetes v1.17 and v1.18 but the Ingress and CertificateSigningRequest resource metrics are missing.
-If you require those metrics and are on an older Kubernetes version you can use the `v1.9.8` kube-state-metrics release; but please be aware that due to CLI flag changes this image is not compatible with `v2.0.0` and later.
+**Note:** The current kube-state-metrics `v2.0.0 +` releases work on Kubernetes v1.17 & v1.18 excluding Ingress or CertificateSigningRequest resource metrics.
+If you require those metrics on an older Kubernetes version, use kube-state-metrics `v1.9.8`.

 #### Resource group version compatibility